Free Technical White Paper

 Signals from 10+ sources

-Learned preferences from feedback
+Learned preferences from human feedback

 Token usage, cost, duration per run